-Enhanced Catalytic Turnover and Robustness of Laccase from Trametes pubescens through Carrier-Free Aggregation
+Enhanced catalytic turnover and robustness of laccase from Trametes pubescens through carrier-free aggregation

 Abstract

 Green biocatalysis has revolutionized industrial processing by replacing whole-cell systems with robust immobilized biocatalysts, significantly streamlining downstream purification.
-This study reports on the fabrication and biocatalytic characterization of carrier-free Crosslinked Enzyme Aggregates (CLEAs) using laccase produced by the white rot fungus Trametes pubescens through solid state fermentation.
+This study reports the fabrication and biocatalytic characterization of carrier-free Crosslinked Enzyme Aggregates (CLEAs) using laccase produced by the white rot fungus Trametes pubescens through solid state fermentation.
 The resulting L-CLEAs exhibited superior thermal robustness and catalytic performance compared to the soluble laccase (SL).
-Kinetic analysis revealed that while the apparent substrate binding affinity (Km) increased 5.4 fold due to mass transfer limitations, this was also largely compensated for a 4.1 fold enhancement in the catalytic rate constant (kcat).
+Kinetic analysis revealed that while the apparent substrate binding affinity (Km) increased 5.4-fold due to mass transfer limitations, this was also largely compensated for by a 4.1-fold enhancement in the catalytic rate constant (kcat).
 Furthermore, L-CLEAs demonstrated a significant 2.2-fold reduction in activation energy (Ea) and an increased inactivation energy (Ed), indicating a fortified structural conformation.
-Thermal stability assays confirmed that L-CLEAs nearly doubled the enzyme's half-life (t1/2) at 60°C, extending it to 406 minutes.
+Thermal stability assays confirmed that L-CLEAs nearly doubled the enzyme's half-life (t1/2) at 60 °C, extending it to 406 minutes.
 Moreover L-CLEAs also retained >80% activity after 20 consecutive cycles of use, demonstrating excellent operational durability and ease of recovery through simple centrifugation.
 These findings, coupled with exceptional reusability, position L-CLEAs as a highly efficient and stable hybrid system for the industrial degradation of phenolic compounds and other green chemistry applications.

 Please wait while we load your content...